-Electric revenues increased for the first quarter of 2020 primarily due to higher sales volumes to residential and commercial customers for 2020 as compared to 2019.
-This resulted from weather that was cooler than the prior year, as well as more hydroelectric generation than the first quarter of 2019.
+Electric revenues increased for the second quarter of 2020 primarily due to higher sales volumes to residential and commercial customers for 2020 as compared to 2019.
+This resulted from weather that was cooler than the prior year, as well as more hydroelectric generation than the second quarter of 2019.

-AEL&P had low hydroelectric generation during the first quarter of 2019, which limited energy provided to their interruptible customers.
+AEL&P had low hydroelectric generation during the first half of 2019, which limited energy provided to their interruptible customers.
 A portion of the sales to interruptible customers is used to reduce the overall cost of power to AEL&P's firm customers.
 When interruptible sales are below a certain threshold, AEL&P recognizes a regulatory asset and records a reduction to deferred power supply costs (resource costs) to reflect a future billable amount to its firm customers when the cost of power rates are reset.
-During the first quarter of 2020, hydroelectric generation returned to normal levels, which resulted in less resource costs compared to the first quarter of 2019.
+During the first half of 2020, hydroelectric generation returned to normal levels, which resulted in less resource costs compared to the first half of 2019.
+While the COVID-19 pandemic and a challenged Alaska economy may introduce unpredictability into the remainder of 2020, AEL&P has the capacity to manage costs to adapt.